8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 Frontends can help you avoid ads and Google tracking on your Android.
 There are a variety of uses, but some are built specifically for YouTube.
 Frontends like Invidious, Piped, FreeTube, and more can be installed to help you avoid ads on your phone.

-We have to strongly urge you to be 100% certain that your download is from a trusted source before putting it on your device.
-Also, we recommend having some type of trusted antivirus on your phone to stop any potential malware.
+We strongly urge you to be 100% certain that your download is from a trusted source before putting it on your device.
+We also recommend using a trusted antivirus on your phone to stop any potential malware.

 1. Download from a trusted source (e.g., F-Droid).